 Trades, picks, signings?
 Habs GM confirms top three candidates

-Speaking to the press on Monday, he said it's between forwards Shane Wright, Juraj Slafkovsky and Loogan Cooley -- but the general consensus appears to be that Wright will snag the first pick.
+Speaking to the press on Monday, he said it's between forwards Shane Wright, Juraj Slafkovsky and Logan Cooley -- but the general consensus appears to be that Wright will snag the first pick.

 The Burlington, Ontario-native is a 6'1", 200-pound, right-handed centreman who spent his playing days in the OHL for the Kingston Frontenacs.
 He's 18.